Connecticut Association of Zoning Enforcement Officials

 CERTIFICATION COMMITTEE: The Certification Committee shall assist the Executive Committee in formulating a policy regarding the requirements for applicants seeking a professional designation from CAZEO, to screen all applications for such designations to confirm eligibility, and to recommend to the Executive Committee all applicants who have successfully met the requirements to receive such professional designation.

 The Certification Committee shall consist of a chairperson, and six members who are appointed by the Executive Committee, and who shall be CZEOs.
 Such members shall be recommended by the Certification Chair and approved by the Executive Committee.
 Members of the committee are appointed for two-year terms and shall be appointed no later than January 15th following the election and expiring on December 31st of the next even numbered year, or at such later time as a successor is duly qualified to take office.
 Midterm officer vacancies shall be filled by a majority vote of the Executive Committee.

 The Certification Committee shall meet as often as necessary to attain these goals and shall make a report to the Executive Committee of its progress and methods through the Certification Chairman who shall serve as a liaison between the two Boards.

 WEBMASTER: The Webmaster is responsible for updates to the CAZEO website and shall routinely update the website for improvements /efficiency, as needed and update its content to reflect current information to include newsletters, seminar materials, cyclical forms and other related information.

-H. MEETINGS: There shall be at least five regular meetings a year of the association at times and places set by the Executive Committee.
+MEETINGS: There shall be at least four (4) regular meetings per year of the association at times and places set by the Executive Committee.
 The Executive Committee may consider conducting additional meetings annually to meet the objectives of the association.

-I. ADOPTION AND AMENDMENT: The By-Laws shall become effective and may be amended by a 2/3 majority vote of the Executive Committee.
+ADOPTION AND AMENDMENT: The By-Laws shall become effective and may be amended by a 2/3 majority vote of the Executive Committee.